Speedy37/WindowsDefaultAudioSwitcher/README.md

 # WindowsDefaultAudioSwitcher

-A simple command line program that allow switching the default audio interface of recent windows (Vista, Seven, 8, 8.1, 10)
+A simple command line program that allow switching the default audio interface of recent windows.
+Tested on Windows Seven, 8, 8.1, 10.

 ## Usage